parth2880/dynamic-theme-test-website/README.md

 - **Site URL**: Your deployed website URL
 - **Webhook URL**: `https://your-site.com/api/webhook`
 - **Site ID**: A unique identifier for your site
+- **Webhook Secret**: The same secret you set in environment variables

 ### 2. Test Webhook